atncsj6h/rxGetopt/README.md

 *   args = getopts(behaviour options, short options, long options, .syscargs )
 *   see the getopts.rex scripts
 *
-*   CALL FORMAT FOR ARGPARS - ONLY LONG OPTIONS HANDLED *
+*   CALL FORMAT FOR GETARGS - ONLY LONG OPTIONS HANDLED *
-*   args = argpars( behaviour options, long options, .syscargs )
+*   args = getargs( behaviour options, long options, .syscargs )
-*   see the argpars.rex scripts
+*   see the getargs.rex scripts
 *
-*   argpars will create and intialize a set of variables of the pattern *
+*   getargs will create and intialize a set of variables of the pattern *
 *   options with arguments ( keyword/value pairs )
 *   have_longOptionName = 0/1